tayloj/tayloj.github.io/index.md

 - Eclipse, Git (CLI, GitLab, GitHub), Emacs, Bash, LaTeX, MS Office

 <!--

 ## References

+Reading the page source?
+These aren't secret, but they're a bit outdated.
+These folks will still remember me, though.

 ### Selmer Bringsjord; Professor and Advisor